Can Geoengineering Save Climate Change Vulnerable Nations?

 Decarbonizing the atmosphere, on the other hand, at a scale that can produce significant results, ‘would be very slow and expensive based on the technologies we have at the moment, says Andy Parker, co-author of the Royal Society report (CNN article, 2019 Sep).

-Global Implications of Geoengineering methods:
+Global Implications of Geoengineering Methods

-Although SRM applications are relatively cheap and can produce the desired effects like lowering the global temperatures within a few years after its application, risks such as its impacts on the delicate balance between increased greenhouse gas emissions and reduced solar radiation, the paper say.
+Although SRM applications are relatively cheap and can produce the desired effects like lowering global temperatures within a few years after its application, risks such as its impacts on the delicate balance between increased greenhouse gas emissions and reduced solar radiation, the paper says.
 And it would be doubtful for this balance to be sustainable over long periods.

-Another SRM application considered is the stratospheric sulphate injection in the atmosphere, an application that mimics volcano eruption.
-Researchers are still finding cheaper ways of doing this, as ‘planes don’t exist in sufficient numbers and sizes to do that effectively’, says John Moore, a chief scientist at Beijing Normal University’s College of Global Change and Earth System Science (CNN, 2019 September).
+Another SRM application considered is stratospheric sulphate injection in the atmosphere, which mimics volcano eruptions.
+Researchers are still finding cheaper ways of doing this, as ‘planes don’t exist in sufficient numbers and sizes to do that effectively’, says John Moore, a chief scientist at Beijing Normal University’s College of Global Change and Earth System Science (CNN, 2019, September).

 Aside from its feasibility issues, there are also ethical questions about the applications of Geoengineering.

 Kim Stanly Robinson, a science fiction author and environmentalist, praised geoengineering as it can ‘open up mental space to consider radical solutions.
-He believes we’re already doing it, and ‘once we admit to it, we begin to take control of it for good, and we will be in a more honest relationship with the planet’ (CNN, 2010 September).
+He believes we’re already doing it, and ‘once we admit to it, we begin to take control of it for good, and we will be in a more honest relationship with the planet’ (CNN, 2010, September).

 You can access and read the full paper by CLICKING on the image below: